tommyp/tommyp.org/src/routes/blog/the-safe.md

 Two years ago, I made an amazing discovery.

-My girlfriend, Lila, and I, were a week into home ownership.
+My girlfriend Lila, and I, were a week into home ownership.
 Our first home together.
 We were still unpacking and deciding where to store everything.

 It was a Saturday morning.
 A friend was dropping round to give us his old drill.
 Just as he arrived, I crawled into the cupboard under the stairs to start packing away our camping and festival gear.
 Summer things that wouldn't be used for another ten months.